gtsteffaniak/filebrowser/roadmap.md

 # Planned Roadmap

-Next version (v0.2.5) :
+Next version (v0.2.7) :

 - Replace http routes for gorilla/mux
 - Replace afero requests with std library
-- Add Job status to the sidebar - index status.
+- Add Job status to the sidebar
-- Use vite instead of webpack
+  - index status.
-- upgrade to vue3
+  - new jobs as they come

 Future releases (within 6 months):